 New York Books is a bibliophile’s, quirky, used bookseller located in Scottsboro, Alabama.
 Yes, that’s right.
 Scottsboro.
 Alabama.
-Before you get snotty, remember Truman Capote is from Alabama, as is Harper Lee, Rick Bragg, Fannie Flagg, W.O.
-Wilson, Walker Percy, Gail Godwin, Gay Talese, Richard North Patterson, W.E.B.
-Griffin, Robert Inman, Howell Raines, and a host of others.
-So was Zelda Fritzgerald, but that’s another discussion.
+Before you get snotty, remember Truman Capote is from Alabama, as is Harper Lee, Rick Bragg, Fannie Flagg, Albert Murray, W.O.
+Wilson, Walker Percy, Margaret Walker, Gail Godwin, Gay Talese, Richard North Patterson, W.E.B.
+Griffin, Robert Inman, Zora Neale Hurston, Howell Raines, and a host of others.
+So was Zelda Fritzgerald and Angela Davis, but those are other discussions.

 We love books.
 The real kind.
 Old books.
 Hardback books.
 The kind you can smell.
 Our books require neither battery nor power cord.
 They can be read at any time during an airline flight.
 Many fit in your pocket or purse, and do not require the purchase of additional covers or cases.
 Our Everyman and Modern Library editions frequently come with integral marker ribbons that dependably hold your place.
 (We’ll even give you some of our renowned bookmarks!)
 You can easily loan your books, or give them as gifts.
 Your books will not mysteriously return to their maker when you update your digital appliance.
 While misfortune does strike, you will likely not overly grieve should you leave you book in a hotel room or rental car.
 And, really, how much more “green” can you get than a used book?